hyperledger/fabric/docs/source/commands/peerchannel.md

   -o, --orderer string                      Ordering service endpoint
       --ordererTLSHostnameOverride string   The hostname override to use when validating the TLS connection to the orderer.
-      --tls                                 Use TLS when communicating with the orderer endpoint
+      --tls                                 Use TLS when communicating with the orderer endpoint --tlsHandshakeTimeShift duration      The amount of time to shift backwards for certificate expiration checks during TLS handshakes

 Use "peer channel [command] --help" for more information about a command.
 ```